deepapaikar/CodeGen_Backend/README.md

 # CodeGen
-Autogen+Llama implemented with React.js and Flask
+Autogen+ Local LLM implemented with React.js and Flask